Work related stress, anxiety and depression statistics in Great Britain 2014/15

-Work-related stress is defined as a harmful reaction people have to undue pressures and demands place on them at work.
+Work-related stress, depression or anxiety is defined as a harmful reaction people have to undue pressures and demands placed on them at work.

 The latest estimates from the Labour Force Survey (LFS) show:

 - The total number of cases of work related stress, depression or anxiety in 2014/15 was 440,000 cases, a prevalence rate of 1380 per 100,000 workers.

 - The number of new cases was 234,000 , an incidence rate of 740 per 100,000 workers.
 The estimated number and rate have remained broadly flat for more than a decade.

 - The total number of working days lost due to this condition in 2014/15 was 9.9 million days.
 This equated to an average of 23 days lost per case.

 - In 2014/15 stress accounted for 35% of all work related ill health cases and 43% of all working days lost due to ill health.

 - Stress is more prevalent in public service industries, such as education; health and social care; and public administration and defence.